 Deep Freeze can also be managed and controlled through the Cloud.
 Deep Freeze Cloud enables users to monitor their computers from a remote location in case of a disruptive event, a unique feature which no other alternative solutions offer.

 Time Machine for Windows technology, Deep Freeze is a more secure and reliable platform when compared to the snapshot technique of Time Machine for Mac or alternative software by other developers.
+It supports multiple versions of Windows OS including Windows XP, Windows Vista, Windows 7, Windows 8 and Windows 10.
 The program mitigates the risks posed by malicious threats or applications that tries to tamper with a workstation’s OS.
 The program which is also a part of a layered security strategy can be seamlessly integrated with antivirus as well as anti-executable tools.

 A robust Time Machine for Windows application like Deep Freeze works without affecting any user files.
 This prevents IT intervention, and helps improve productivity at lower costs.
 If Windows Time Machine is run parallel with Deep Freeze Cloud, it ensures that the feature of rebooting to restore your machine is in the form of Software-as-a-Service (SaaS).
 The cloud solution itself consists of the comprehensive and robust features as on premise solutions.
 Among other things, Deep Freeze offers remote-yet-unified management capabilities, user-friendly deployment, automated updates and maintenance, and retention of essential data while clearing out unwanted, system-draining additions, and several other solutions.